Arvanu

 Why AI pilots fail to reach production.

-A pilot is easy to start.
+Pilots are easy to start.
 Production is harder.
-The gap between the two is usually not just technical.
-It is usually about ownership, workflow design, risk, and the company being honest about whether the use case is worth it.
+The gap between the two is almost never just technical.
+It is about ownership, workflow design, risk, and whether the company is honest about whether the use case was ever worth it.

 The use case was never strong enough

-A lot of pilots begin because AI seems interesting, not because the workflow pain is serious enough to justify the work.
-Weak use cases usually die after the demo phase.
+Most pilots start because AI seems interesting, not because the workflow pain is serious enough to justify the work.
+Weak use cases die after the demo phase.
+Every time.

 Nobody owns the operating model